mozilla-services/docs/source/storage/apis-1.2.rst

 **GET** **https://<endpoint-url>/storage/<collection>/<id>**

-    Returns the WBO in the collection corresponding to the requested id
+    Returns the BSO in the collection corresponding to the requested id

     Possible HTTP error responses: